callforpapers-source/H16/README.md

 # H16
-H16 is a hash table algorithm based on the Sneferu and MD hash families.
+H16 is a hash function for educational purposes.